ShotSpotter's shares shoot up in debut

-Shares of gunshot-detection company ShotSpotter Inc SSTI.O, which is backed by walkie-talkie maker Motorola Solutions (MSI.N), rose as much as 21 percent in their market debut on Wednesday.
+(Reuters) - Shares of gunshot-detection company ShotSpotter Inc (SSTI.O), which is backed by walkie-talkie maker Motorola Solutions (MSI.N), rose as much as 21 percent in their market debut on Wednesday.

 The company's initial public offering of 2.8 million shares was priced at $11 per share, the midpoint of its expected price range of $10 to $12 per share, raising $30.8 million.